What is Click-Through Rate?

 Visualizing Your CTR Data

-3. Edit the widget to filter (i.e. pull in) the appropriate data by selecting the appropriate content types or managed pages filter.
+Filter the appropriate data by selecting the appropriate content types or managed pages filter.
+(These are ways that you can segment your data throughout the platform.)

 So, What Can This Data Visualization Provide?